-- 3.1 Public Sector Internal Audit Standards (PSIAS) published in 2013 and updated in 2016, 2017 and 2018 provide a definition, mission and core principles for internal audit and the activity and standards that must be met.
+3.1 The Public Sector Internal Audit Standards (PSIAS) were published in 2013 and updated in 2016, 2017 and 2018.
+To supplement the PSIAS and provide specific guidance surrounding its application within a local government setting, the Chartered Institute of Public Finance and Accountancy (CIPFA) complied a Local Government Application Note, which was last updated in 2019.
+PSIAS provide a definition, mission and core principles for internal audit and the activity and standards that must be met.
 They include a Code of Ethics which Internal Auditors must conform to, covering integrity, objectivity, confidentiality and competency.
-They are mandatory for all internal audit departments in the UK public sector.
-The Internal Audit Manager will report periodically to Chief Officers and the Audit Committee regarding the internal audit service's conformance to the Code of Ethics and Standards. - 3.2 PSIAS state that the charter must: - Define the terms 'board' and 'senior management' for the purposes of internal audit activity.
+They are mandatory for all internal audit departments service providers in the UK public sector.
+The Internal Audit Manager will report periodically to Chief Officers and the Audit Committee regarding the internal audit service's conformance to the Code of Ethics and Standards.

+3.2 PSIAS state that the charter must:

+- Define the terms 'board' and 'senior management' for the purposes of internal audit activity.
 For the purpose of this Charter the board will be known as the Audit Committee. - Cover the arrangements for appropriate resourcing; - Define the role of internal audit in any fraud related work; and - Include arrangements for avoiding conflicts of interest if internal audit undertakes non-audit activities.
-Mission and Definition of Internal Audit